Raptacon/Skills-Challenges/cone_drill_west_coast/docs/challenge_step_1.md

 Clicking the step number header will open the file requiring code.
 Within the opened code file, look for "FOR YOU (\<development_step_number_here\>)" within the code - this signals that you have something to do.

+The description provides a high-level overview of what we're working on.
+The requirements specify what you need to do to complete the section.
+The analagous code structure gives a sense of what your code should look like.

 ### [1.1](../challenge_step_1/robot.py)

+#### Description

 In Challenge Step 1, we'll focus on operating one side of a West Coast drivetrain.
 As you saw when we looked over the robot, we have two motors actuating the gears a given side - this gives our robot more power.
 It also means we can effectively treat the two motors as one motor.
 So, we'll start by representing our drive motors virtually.